mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 ## CI

-Unit and Harness tests run on every push and PR that touches this folder, the VisionCamera library, or the harness workflow config — see [.github/workflows/harness-aws-device.yml](../../../.github/workflows/harness-aws-device.yml) and [.github/workflows/harness-android-emulator.yml](../../../.github/workflows/harness-android-emulator.yml).
+Harness tests run on every push and PR that touches this folder, the VisionCamera library, or the harness workflow config — see [.github/workflows/harness-aws-device.yml](../../../.github/workflows/harness-aws-device.yml) and [.github/workflows/harness-android-emulator.yml](../../../.github/workflows/harness-android-emulator.yml).

 The AWS Device Farm run is the source of truth: it's a real phone, a real SoC, a real camera pipeline.
 The emulator run is best-effort and may skip hardware-dependent tests.